 The HFMA editorial team will continue to post the latest information from CMS related to the COVID-19 outbreak.
 Following is a rolling log of the latest CMS announcements:

-On March 31, 2020, CMS issued a rule that will allow hospitals to increase capacity, increase the types of services that can be provided virtually and reduce administrative burden.
-View the CMS summary.
+On March 30, 2020, CMS issued a rule that allows hospitals to increase capacity, increase the types of services that can be provided virtually and reduce administrative burden.
+View the Interim Final Rule in Response to COVID-19.

 On March 27, 2020, CMS issued guidance detailing how providers can access accelerated Medicare payments, as modified by the CARES Act to provide needed liquidity during the COVID-19 pandemic.
 This fact sheet provides details on how hospitals and physicians can access these funds and how they will be repaid.
 View the Expansion of The Accelerated and Advance Payments Program For Providers And Suppliers During Covid-19 Emergency.